-The Plan is signatory to the UBC Master Reciprocal Agreement for Annuity Funds, which allows you to direct to this Plan any contributions made on your behalf to a signatory plan outside of the Union's jurisdiction.
-This allows you to keep all of your defined contribution monies in one plan (referred to as your "Home Fund") when you work in other areas.
-You must request timely that the transfer be made and fill out necessary paperwork with the other plan before the direct transfer of contributions to this Plan can be made.
-The Plan Office can advise you whether any particular plan is signatory to the Reciprocal Agreement.
+The plan is signatory to the UBC Master Reciprocal Agreement for Annuity Funds, which allows you to direct to this plan any contributions made on your behalf to a signatory plan outside of the Union's jurisdiction.
+This allows you to keep all of your defined contribution monies in your Home Fund when you work in other areas.
+You must request timely that the transfer be made and fill out necessary paperwork with the other plan before the direct transfer of contributions to this plan can be made.
+The Fund Office can advise you whether any particular plan is signatory to the Reciprocal Agreement.

-If you are working temporarily in this jurisdiction, you may request, on a form and in a manner satisfactory to the Trustees, a transfer of your contributions to a like or similar plan which is maintained in the jurisdiction of the local union of which you are a member and is signatory to the Reciprocal Agreement.
+If you are working temporarily in this jurisdiction, you may request, on a form and in a manner satisfactory to the Trustees, a transfer of your contributions to a like or similar plan which is maintained in the jurisdiction of the Local Union of which you are a member, and is signatory to the Reciprocal Agreement.
 After such transfer, the Trustees shall have no further responsibility for any benefit to which you may be entitled as a result of the transferred contributions.
-The Union Hall nearest to where you are working or the Plan Office should have the forms you need.
+The Union Hall nearest to where you are working or the Fund Office should have the forms you need.